izzi-ink/1771-netlified-jekyll/_posts/2019-08-03-welcome-to-august.md

 7. Moment of Despair
 8. Ultimate Treasure
 9. Homeward Bound
-10. Rebirth & The Champion's Return
+10. Rebirth & The Champion's Return.

 ## Our Responsibility